Ramsdale set to miss England games

 But manager Mikel Arteta said he will be out "for a few weeks".

-The trip to Villa Park was the first game Ramsdale had failed to start in the Premier League since replacing Bernd Leno as first-choice keeper following a 5-0 defeat to Manchester City in August.
+The trip to Villa Park was the first game Ramsdale had failed to start in the Premier League since replacing Bernd Leno as first-choice keeper following a 5-0 defeat by Manchester City in August.

 Southgate has already lost Liverpool full-back Trent Alexander-Arnold to a hamstring injury, after he withdrew on Friday.